Night bomber: Interwar period and World War II

 The USAAF was the only force to press ahead with daylight strategic bombing raids during World War II.
 This proved as disastrous as the earlier Royal Air Force and Luftwaffe attempts, and had to be called off in late 1943.
-The arrival of the P-51 Mustang fighter in the "bomber escort" role allowed these missions to start again in 1944, and the fighter was so successful that the Luftwaffe fighter force was largely wiped out by the end of spring.
-Attrition of the Luftwaffe was so great that the RAF was also able to take to the daylight skies later that year.
+The arrival of the P-51 Mustang fighter in the "bomber escort" role allowed these missions to start again in 1944, and the fighter was so successful that the Luftwaffe fighter force was almost wiped out by the end of spring.
+Later on, the RAF also began to take part in daylight bombing raids as well, cementing the defeat.

 The USAAF also applied the same concept with the bombing raids against Japan in June 1944-early 1945 with daylight precision bombing against Japanese industrial facilities using Boeing B-29 Superfortress heavy bombers.
 However, the results weren't successful because of the frequent jetstream blowing the high explosives off target, navigation problems, anti-aircraft fire, and searchlights, resulting in high losses among the B-29 crewmen.
 As a result, in February 1945, the USAAF switched to low-level incendiary raids against Japanese cities, most of them took place at night.
 The most devastating air raid in the war was the firebombing of Tokyo on the night of March 9–10, 1945, which destroyed 16 square miles, killed 100,000 Japanese, and made a million people homeless.